 Загальні відомості про нутритивну підтримку

-Many undernourished patients need nutritional support, which aims to increase lean body mass.
+Many undernourished patients need nutritional support.
+Nutritional support is aimed at maintaining or increasing the proportion of lean body mass.
 Oral feeding can be difficult for some patients with anorexia or with eating or absorption problems.
-Nutritional support is often needed for critically ill patients (1).
+Nutritional support is often needed for critically ill patients (1, 2).

 Behavioral measures that sometimes enhance oral intake include the following: